jupyterhub/systemdspawner/README.md

 Defaults to `None` which disables this feature.

-## Getting help
+## Getting help ##

-We encourage you to ask questions on the [mailing list](https://groups.google.com/forum/#!forum/jupyter), and you may participate in development discussions or get live help on [Gitter](https://gitter.im/jupyterhub/jupyterhub).
+We encourage you to ask questions on the [mailing list](https://groups.google.com/forum/#!forum/jupyter).
+You can also participate in development discussions or get live help on [Gitter](https://gitter.im/jupyterhub/jupyterhub).

 ## License ##